cowwoc/pouch/wiki/Frequently_Asked_Questions.md

 }
 ```

-Inversion of Control refers to the fact that dependencies are passed into the class instead of pulling them in:
+Inversion of Control refers to the fact that dependencies are passed into an object instead of being pulled in:

 ```java
 public class Person